Ultimate Buying Guide: Weight Vest (to up your fintess game)

 You will notice the immediate discomfort the moment you put on a weight vest.

-You might not notice these weakness because your body are used to it for a long time.
-The extra weight introduce the uneasy feeling and make your body to adjust and combat against it.
+You might not notice this weakness because your body is used to them for a long time.
+The extra weight introduces the uneasy feeling and make your body adjust and combat it.

-This is a perk many tend to overlook, having something constantly reminding you for the correct posture is priceless to any workout.
+This is a perk many tend to overlook, having something constantly reminding you of the correct posture is priceless to any workout.